 The company we used for our Phi Phi Islands budget snorkeling day was Phuket Sail Tours.
 They have a couple different tours you can do but we decided to do the Phi Phi Island by Speed Boat Tour.
 We decided to book it on Valentine’s Day to be #romantic, you know. 😋

 It ended up being one of the most amazing days during our entire trip to Thailand (tied with the elephants in Chiang Mai 😉).
 Here’s a little review of our day:

 Phi Phi Islands Budget Snorkeling Day:

-They picked us up at our hotel in Patong Beach at 6:10am.
-Phuket Sail Tours only includes a complimentary pickup/drop off if you’re staying in one of the main hotel areas.
-They are: Patong, Karon, Kata, Kamala, Surin, Bang Tao and Cherng Talay.
-TRAVEL TIP: Make sure you’re ready and waiting in the lobby by 6:10am or they WILL leave you.
+They picked us up at our hotel in Patong Beach at 6:10 am.
+Phuket Sail Tours only include a complimentary pickup/drop off if you’re staying in one of the main hotel areas.
+They are Patong, Karon, Kata, Kamala, Surin, Bang Tao and Cherng Talay.
+TRAVEL TIP: Make sure you’re ready and waiting in the lobby by 6:10 am or they WILL leave you.

 Once we got to their office they provided a quick breakfast with coffee, told us about our day, introduced us to our tour guide, and then we headed to the boat.

 The first stop of the day was the enchanting Pileh Lagoon.
 This was a gorgeous spot where they anchored the boat and we were able to jump off and swim in the super inviting water.
 We got lucky and attracted the attention of a hungry little monkey while we were there.
 Our tour guides threw us some bananas and the monkey came right up to us to get them.
 SO cool! 😀

 Then we headed to Maya Bay.
 This is the location of the movie “The Beach” with Leonardo DiCaprio.
 It was a fantastic picture perfect location and we got some stunning photos with the beautiful scenery at Lo Sama Bay and the authentic long tail boats.